« home

 Materials Project Formation Energy Distribution

 MP has a curious bimodality in its formation energies.
-Considering the formation energies are the result of a carefully fitted correction scheme (see pymatgen.entries.compatibility.MaterialsProject2020Compatibility) that depends mainly on the composition of a compound, let's look at which elements dominate the upper and lower modes.
+Considering the formation energies are the result of a carefully fitted correction scheme (see pymatgen.entries.compatibility.MaterialsProject2020Compatibility) that takes into account only the composition of a compound, let's look at which elements dominate the upper and lower modes.

 import pandas as pd